ortap/ExchangeArbitrageBot/README.md

 # Exchange Arbitrage Bot between Binance and The Ocean

-This program is a Python implementation of a bot that looks for arbitrage opportunities between Binance and The Ocean and places trades.
+A Python implementation of a bot that places trades based on arbitrage opportunities between Binance and The Ocean.

 Sample Scenario Functionality:
 For a given token pair, if the lowest ask in exchange A is smaller than the highest bid in exchange B, the bot will buy from exchange A and sell to exchange B.